rinaldilucas/mean-task-manager/README.md

 ## Usage

-You can import the Insomnia routes via file `./backend/db/routes-collection.json` and import the mongodb collections via file `./backend/db/routes-collection`. <br>Below are the implemented routes: you also can view them inside `./backend/routes` folder or through the Swagger documentation at `http://localhost:3000/api-docs/`.
+You can import the Insomnia routes via file `./backend/db/routes-collection.json` and import the MongoDB collections via file `./backend/db/routes-collection`. <br>Below are the implemented routes: you also can view them inside `./backend/routes` folder or through the Swagger documentation at `http://localhost:3000/api-docs/`.

 ```js
 -------------------------------